Itsmigsblahblahblah/Migs-Projects/Frontend/WEATHER_ENHANCEMENTS_SUMMARY.md

 # Weather Enhancements Implementation Summary

 ## Overview
-This document summarizes the enhancements made to the weather functionality in the Majayjay Farm Resource Management System.
+This document summarizes the enhancements made to the weather functionality in Harvestify.
 The improvements include adding severe weather alerts and implementing collapsible sections in the WeatherCard component to improve UI/UX.

 ## Features Implemented